 They’ll be patient with children, love being around their family, and get along with other pets.

-However, they’re not as keen on strangers, which can make them good watchdogs.
+But, they’re not as keen on strangers.
+Which can make them good watchdogs.

 On the downside, this is a dog who may be prone to separation anxiety if left alone too often.